craftercms/docs/source/faq.rst

 CrafterCMS is composed of independent services that you can activate/de-activate as needed.
 Two CrafterCMS services rely on MongoDB:

-Crafter Profile which provides identity management, a distributed user attribute store and advanced targeting capabilities.
+Crafter Profile, which provides identity management, a distributed user attribute store, and advanced targeting capabilities.
 Crafter Social which provides support for User Generated Content (UGC).
 These components add powerful capabilities to support your digital experiences but are not mandatory for CrafterCMS to deliver dynamic/personalized digital experiences.